 Customer Service — Monitor and Respond

-Another way to leverage social media, improve resident happiness, and let your property shine online is quick, consistent customer service.
+Another way to leverage social media and improve resident happiness is quick, consistent customer service.
 What are people saying about your property online?
 Banter with the good.
 Address the bad.
-Think of any negative comment is an opportunity for a good impression and make sure to address it promptly.
+Think of any negative comment as an opportunity for a good impression and make sure to address it promptly.

-Renters and residents will notice the presence of property managers on Facebook pages or resident portals as a sign that they actually care about the issues.
-Trust us, no response is worse than leaving an negative comment unanswered.
+Residents will notice the presence of property managers on Facebook pages or resident portals as a sign that they actually care about the issues.
+Trust us, no response is worse than leaving a negative comment unanswered.
 But of course they’re not all bad; if someone comments on having a blast at the last community event, reply to those too!

 Lead Generator — Attract the Renters

 Surprising to some, social media can actually act as a lead generator.
-As mentioned above, when all else are equal, renters are typically looking for an apartment with an active community, great customer service, and positive reviews.
-Social media can turn someone from the consideration to decision stage by simply providing answers to their questions and supplying appropriate next steps.
+As mentioned above, renters are typically looking for an apartment with an active community, great customer service, and positive reviews.
+Social media can turn someone from the consideration to decision stage by simply providing answers to their questions.

 Promote your blog content on social media and drive users to your website.
 From here, an inbound marketing function can start to take place driving leads into the sales funnel.
 Social media is a perfect avenue to first get in front of potential residents.
 Don’t miss the opportunity!